Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap, then it is most likely a gap or hole that requirements sealing in some way.
-Cracks and gaps that are large should be permanently stopped.
-Any gaps greater than 3mm that let air into or out within the house need the sealing.
-In the case of an open fireplace is not in use, it may cause draughts and should be sealed off.
-Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent possible.
+If you can feel external air coming in or the air is clear from a hole or gap that is, it’s likely to be a gap or hole that requirements sealing in any way.
+Large cracks and gaps should be fixed permanently.
+The gaps that exceed 3mm that let air into or out into your home need sealing.
+In the case of an open fireplace isn’t being used, it can cause draughts and should be shut from.
+Property managers and landlords are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.

-You don’t need to block gaps or holes in the construction.
-For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the house gets warmer and cooler, to allow them to be shut and opened, rather than securing.
-We will examine the windows and doors in your Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For instance, small gaps around doors and windows could be necessary to allow for the movement of the building when the home gets warmer and cooler, in order to let them be opened and closed rather than securing.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections